How to Confuse an Investor

 For clarification, here are the companies with the appropriate stock tickers:

 The Bottling Business

-Dating all the way back to the early 1900s, the makers of Coca-Cola realized they could improve not only their productivity and efficiency, but also their profitability by having other companies do the manufacturing and distribution of their product.
-All Coke had to do is simply supply the raw material and allow the companies to use the Coca-Cola brand name; showing the immense power of brand recognition.
+Dating all the way back to the early 1900s, the makers of Coca-Cola realized they could improve not only their productivity and efficiency but also their profitability by having other companies do the manufacturing and distribution of their products.
+All Coke had to do was simply supply the raw material and allow the companies to use the Coca-Cola brand name, showing the immense power of brand recognition.

 This business model grew more ingrained into the foundation of The Coca-Cola Company as their brand grew stronger worldwide.
-Demand for the red can, white lettering, and dark fizzing liquid inside, grew year after year in almost every country on earth.
-By 2020, the Coca-Cola network had 225 bottling partners in more than 200 countries; no surprise given that almost 85% of Coca-Cola’s sales come from outside the U.S.
+Demand for the red can, white lettering, and dark fizzing liquid inside grew year after year in almost every country on Earth.
+By 2020, the Coca-Cola network had 225 bottling partners in more than 200 countries; which is no surprise given that almost 85% of Coca-Cola’s sales come from outside the U.S.

 The arrangement between The Coca-Cola Company and its bottlers is set out in contracts.
 Each one states which Coca-Cola products the bottler is able to sell, in what region they are allowed to sell, as well as dozens of other variables laid out to make the distribution of Coca-Cola products as streamlined as possible.

 Coca-Cola Bottling Co.
 Consolidated, for example, is authorized to sell 38 Coca-Cola products in 14 states and the District of Columbia.
 Coca-Cola Bottling also sells almost a dozen beverages outside of the Coca-Cola lineup including Dr. Pepper, Dunkin’ Donuts Coffee, and Monster Energy drinks.